JordiPolo/minos/README.md

 ## Conversions file
+This step is optional.
+If no conversions file is found, Minos will still test all the endpoints without required parameters.

 Minos still can't discover UUIDs of resources for itself.
 It will call all the `index` routes which do not have required parameters.
 To call other routes which tipically require a parameter in the path, Minos allows you to create a conversions file.